ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/detailed/ParameterTypes.md

 This is a _correct_ assumption and interpretation of the code from the type hints.
 So why didn't it work?

-Well, if we had followed the Liskov substitution principle properly, it _would_ have worked.
+Well, if we had followed the LSP properly, it _would_ have worked.
 But when we take a closer look at the implementation of `ConsoleGamer`:

 ```python